HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/BitLocker, TPM and Pluton What Are They and How Do They Work.md

 In the image above:

-* Red is the insecure methods
+* Red is the insecure method
 * Pinks are the more secure methods
 * Green is the most secure method